 Next, we used Uptime.com to check the availability and response time of our test site at five-minute intervals over a 7-day period (that's more than 2,000 individual checks.)

 The results showed our site had 100% uptime, with no outages detected.
 That's what we expect for a short-term test, but some hosts don't manage it.

-Response times averaged 289ms.
-We've seen faster hosts - the best average 150-200ms - but it's within the range we would expect for a basic shared hosting package.
+Response times averaged 285ms, almost identical to the 289ms we saw during the last review, in the mid-range of what we would expect for a basic shared hosting package.
 (And remember, that's what we're testing.
 These results tell us nothing about what you might see from Accu Web Hosting's other products.)

 No marketing tricks, no misleading headline prices, no 'unlimited' accounts which really aren't - Accu Web Hosting has a strong range of quality products, very configurable fairly priced, honestly described and with quality support.
 Go take a look.